NeuronAddict/python-template/README.md

 When you build a python container with a requirement.txt without explicit versions, it sometimes fail (too often!).

 Why?
 This is because without versions in this file, your build use the last versions of all dependencies.
-This work at a moment (when develop) by can fail when YOU build code.
+This work at a moment (when develop) but can fail when YOU build code.

-To avoid this, this template help us to provides a unique build for a commit.
+To avoid that, this template help us to provides a unique build for a commit.

 - Docker rootless container for python
 - Include only python dependencies